quicwg/base-drafts/draft-ietf-quic-transport.md

 The version field for protected packets is the current QUIC version.

-The packet number field contains a packet number, which is protected separately from the rest of the packet (see {{QUIC-TLS}} for details).
+The packet number field contains a packet number, which has additional confidentiality protection that is applied after packet protection is applied (see {{QUIC-TLS}} for details).
 The underlying packet number increases with each packet sent, see {{packet-numbers}} for details.

 The payload is protected using authenticated encryption.  {{QUIC-TLS}} describes packet protection in detail.
 After decryption, the plaintext consists of a